Azure/azure-sdk-for-js/documentation/RLC-customization.md

 ## Custom authentication

+Before you customize the code, you should run ```npx dev-tool customization apply-v2``` to sync the generated src code from ./generated into ./src

 Some services require a custom authentication flow.
 For example, Metrics Advisor uses Key Authentication, however, MA requires 2 headers for key authentication `Ocp-Apim-Subscription-Key` and `x-api-key`, which is different to the usual key authentication which only requires a single key.

 In this case, we customize as follows: